IBM/clpsc/README.md

 To make use of `clpsc.ksh`, you need to have installed [`sc`](https://github.com/n-t-roff/sc). `sc` has been created in the late 1970s and is a terminal-based, richly featured spreadsheet calculator.
 Apart from a very detailed manual page, there also is further information available in the WEB pages.
 You might refer e.g. to the relevant info in wikipedia.

-The SQL output, the fixed columns, and the columns that are not fixed are coloured so that these areas can be visually distinguished easily.
+The SQL output, the fixed columns, and the columns that are not fixed are coloured differently so that these areas can be visually distinguished easily.

 # Limitations